Josh Mandel: Donald Trump

 Mandel has been characterized as a Trump loyalist.
-He has backed Trump's widely disproven claims of voting fraud in 2020 presidential election, and supported Trump's attempts to overturn opponent Joe Biden's electoral victory.
+He has backed Trump's widely disproven claims of voting fraud in the 2020 presidential election, and supported Trump's attempts to overturn opponent Joe Biden's electoral victory.
 Mandel has called Trump's second impeachment a "sham" and pledged to fight for the former president's "America First" agenda.
 Mandel claims that "studies that evidence widespread fraud" in relation to the 2020 presidential election will emerge eventually.